This Coleman Camping Coffee Maker Review will tell you everything you need to know about this off-grid coffee maker.

 - Coffee can cool quickly after brewing in outdoor conditions

-At the present time over two-thirds of all reviewers of this product on Amazon award the full five stars.
-With over 550 reviews of it, that's a considerable achievement.
+At the present time (May 2019) nearly two-thirds of all reviewers of this product on Amazon award the full five stars.
+With over 700 reviews of it, that's a considerable achievement.
 Most users quite obviously love it.

 Many reviewers have mentioned a specific problem they've had with the Coleman, that of overflowing.
 There are one or two rules you have to comply with to prevent this.